raghavdalmia1712/github101/README.md

 Day 3
 Completed the workflow and GUI part of the game.
-And debugged the code for errors and evrything.
+And debugged the code for errors and everything.
 Now the game game is running with errors.